Certified Nursing Assistant (CNA) Apprentice Training Program

 - Two (2) professional written references in sealed envelopes from people in leadership capacity only: for example, current and past supervisors.
 If you have not been employed for the last few years, another source of character reference such as a teacher, volunteer group leader, or clergy is acceptable.
 Reference letters may also be emailed to cnaprogram@MaineHealth.org.

-When you attend the Information Session, you must bring your completed application packet with you.
-Please be sure that you bring photocopies of documents that we can keep; we will not be able to make copies for you.
+- Please be sure to submit photos or photocopies of documents that we can keep.
+We will not be able to return them or make copies for you.